SpeechTherapy.org › Find a Speech Therapist

 Do I need a referral for speech therapy?

 For Early Intervention — available for children birth to age three — no referral is needed.
 You can self-refer directly to your state program.
 For private speech therapy some clinics require a referral from a physician while others allow you to schedule directly.
-Requirements vary by state and provider so check with the clinic before making an appointment.
-For school-based services after age three contact your local school district directly and request an evaluation in writing.
+Requirements vary by state and provider.

 How much does speech therapy cost?

-Cost varies significantly by setting.
 Early Intervention for children under three is free or income-based.
 School-based therapy is free through the school district.
-Private therapy typically costs $50 to $175 per session out of pocket — though insurance often covers a significant portion.
+Private therapy typically costs $100 to $250 per session out of pocket.
 Teletherapy is often lower cost than in-person private therapy.
-Many practices offer sliding scale fees — always worth asking.
 Medicaid and CHIP cover speech therapy for eligible children at little or no cost.

 What is the difference between a speech therapist and a speech-language pathologist?

 Speech therapist and speech-language pathologist — or SLP — refer to the same professional.
 Speech-language pathologist is the formal clinical title.
-Speech therapist is the common everyday term most families use.
 All qualified practitioners in the United States hold a master’s degree and the ASHA Certificate of Clinical Competence — CCC-SLP.
-When searching for help either term will find the same type of qualified professional.

 When should I seek a speech therapy evaluation for my child?